Book by Terrence McNally, music by Stephen Flaherty, and lyrics by Lynn Ahrens

 Nicholas Winterrowd (Company) is excited to return to the stage with TPAC!
 He has a Bachelors of music theatre performance and Masters of music in music theatre directing from UCO.
 He was last seen onstage at the Williams Theater as Cornelius Hackl in Theatre Tulsa's production of Hello, Dolly!
 Much love to his friends and family!

 Sara Phoenix (Director/Choreographer) is VP of Development and Engagement for the TPAC.
 She served as artistic director for Theatre Tulsa from 2012-2021.
 Sara holds a bachelor of fine arts in theatre from the University of Oklahoma.
 For over 25 years, she has been involved in theatre across the country as an actress, teacher, director, choreographer, and nonprofit theatre consultant.
 Most recently, Sara directed and choreographed Matilda: The Musical, Les Miserables, Legally Blonde, Fiddler on the Roof, and Oliver!
-She has also directed the TPAC's Daddy Long Legs and TT's Something Rotten, Beauty and the Beast, Newsies, Ragtime, A Chorus Line, Cats, and The Sound of Music.
+She has also directed the TPAC's Fiddler on the Roof and Daddy Long Legs and TT's Something Rotten, Beauty and the Beast, Newsies, Ragtime, A Chorus Line, Cats, and The Sound of Music.
 Sara has performed in and directed productions nationally and has traveled as a director and actress in Europe.
 She recently wrapped up a nine-year term on the Board of Directors and Executive Committee of the American Association of Community Theatres in which she also chaired their Strategic Planning Committee and served as Chairman of their Education Committee.
 For the past few years, Sara has co-organized and facilitated the National Youth Theatre Festival.
 She is a certified theatre adjudicator for theatre festivals all over the country.
 Sara is very proud to have directed the TPAC’s inaugural Orbit Arts pageant, The Tempest in the summer of 2019.
 Sara is an associate member of the Society of Stage Directors and Choreographers.

 Mark Frie (Music Director) has performed throughout North America in musicals, operas, and concerts.
 He made his solo debut at Carnegie Hall in 2006 with the New England Philharmonic and has enjoyed performing with symphonies across the country.
 He has performed and directed shows in such venues as Radio City Music Hall, Carnegie Hall, North Shore Music Theatre (Boston), Music Theatre Wichita, Casa Mañana Theatre in Ft.
 Worth, Arvada Center for the Arts (Denver), Bass Hall (Ft.
 Worth), Morton H. Myerson Symphony Center (Dallas), and Fair Park Music Hall (Dallas).
 Favorite roles include Harold Hill in The Music Man, Henry Higgins in My Fair Lady, Max Bialystock in The Producers, Sweeney Todd in Sweeney Todd, Jean ValJean in Les Miserables, Tevye in Fiddler on the Roof, Jud in Oklahoma, Smudge in ForeverPlaid, Papageno in The Magic Flute, Sky Masterson in Guys and Dolls and Guglielmo in Cosi Fan Tutte.